shigeru-kawaguchi/Xojo-BME280-I2C/README.md

 If you try the timer value too close to the Tmeas, the demo app will crash.

 ## Background
-The driver module was developed referencing the [BME280 datasheet PDF](https://ae-bst.resource.bosch.com/media/_tech/media/datasheets/BST-BME280_DS002-13.pdf) and [WiringPi I2C Library documentation](http://wiringpi.com/reference/i2c-library/).
+The library module was developed referencing the [BME280 datasheet PDF](https://ae-bst.resource.bosch.com/media/_tech/media/datasheets/BST-BME280_DS002-13.pdf) and [WiringPi I2C Library documentation](http://wiringpi.com/reference/i2c-library/).

 ## Features
-This driver provides
+This library provides

 * Measurement compensation calculation in 32bit integer for Temperature and Humidity.
 * Measurement compensation calculation in 64bit integer for Pressure.